jacobian/infosec-engineering/README.md

 - It tends to focus on the human factors aspects of security practice (there's deeply technical stuff too, just not as much).
 - There's some random stuff that's not explicitly "about infosec", but that I've nonetheless found extremely useful in thinking about infosec.
 Dekker's *Field Guide to Understanding 'Human Error'* is a good example of this kind of resource.

+Stars :star: indicate especially good "starting point" resources - things to read first as an introduction to the topic.

 [Suggestions are welcome!](CONTRIBUTING.md)

 *[This list is inspired by Mark McGranaghan's [Services Engineering Reading List](https://github.com/mmcgrana/services-engineering/), which super-great.
 Thanks for the list, and the inspiration, Mark!]*